-- Follow a liquid diet for three weeks after surgery and avoid carbonation, ice and straws.
+- You'll follow a liquid diet for one week after surgery and avoid carbonation, ice and straws.

-- Move up to pureed foods and chewable vitamins in week four after surgery.
+- After the liquid period, you'll move up to pureed foods and chewable vitamins.

-- Reintroduce "real" foods into your diet during week five.
-It's best to avoid foods such as bread, pasta, rice and dry meat.
+- Then you'll be able to reintroduce "real" foods into your diet.
+Soft foods are best; we advise avoiding foods such as bread, pasta, rice and dry meat.

 After any operation for weight loss, you will always need to:

 - Eat three small, nutrient-rich meals each day

 - Chew every bite to applesauce consistency